alphadeveloper622/twitter-clone/README.md

 Optional:

-- If you want to get trending data from Twitter API, you need to create a Twitter developer account and get your API keys.
+- If you want to get trending data from zZz API, you need to create a zZz developer account and get your API keys.
 Then add your API keys to `.env.development`.
 I hope Elon Musk doesn't make this API paid 😅.
 - If you want to make the user stats synced with the deleted posts, you need to enable the Cloud Functions for Firebase.
 Then deploy the Cloud Functions.